ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 #### Social network analysis

-This is the rOpenSci collaboration network mapped in 2022.
+We mapped rOpenSci collaboration network in 2022.
 If we filter the network of those collaboration on writing blog post, this is how the network looks like in 2014 and this is how it looks in 2022.

 If we filter even more and we look at the collaboration on writing blog post in Spanish, this is how our network looks like before 2022, that year we introduce our Multilingual Publishing project, and this is how it looks in 2024.